josdem/hugo/content/techtalk/spring/spring_webflux_basics.md

 description = "Spring Boot now embraces reactive programming which is a non-blocking asynchronous applications and event-driven.
 Spring Framework uses Reactor internally for its own reactive support.
 Reactor is a Reactive Streams implementation that further extends the basic Publisher contract with the Flux and Mono."
 +++

 Spring Boot now embraces reactive programming which is a non-blocking asynchronous applications and event-driven.
 Spring Framework uses Reactor internally for its own reactive support.
-Reactor is a Reactive Streams implementation that further extends the basic Publisher contract with the Flux and Mono.
+Reactor is a Reactive Streams implementation that further extends the basic Publisher contract with the Flux and Mono. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot).
 Let's start creating a new Spring Boot project with Webflux, Mongo Reactive and Lombok as dependencies:

 ```bash
 spring init --dependencies=webflux,data-mongodb-reactive,lombok --build=gradle --language=java reactive-webflux-workshop